 At 19 years old, Jerry moved to Atlanta, Georgia, to pursue the World Championship.
 Fighting under the name "Golden Boy," he won a string of additional titles that included the "Georgia," "Southeast," and "U.S." titles, and at 24 years old, on April 26, 1986, he became the PKA and PKC Kickboxing Champion of the World.

 The international kickboxing media rated Jerry Trimble as one of the flashiest fighters and fastest kickers in the sport (His 'hook-kick' was clocked at 118 MPH).
 He was hired by "Inside Karate" Magazine to write his very own column, entitled "Martial Arts a Way of Life."

 Jerry currently holds the rank of sixth-degree black belt.

 At 28, Jerry retired from the ring and moved to Hollywood, California, to embark on a career in the entertainment business as an actor.
 Within a few months, Jerry signed with a talent manager, and his first two auditions resulted in leading roles in the same week.

 Jerry has been in over sixty feature films and TV shows that include "Heat", (playing alongside Al Pacino) "Charlie's Angels" Green Hornet, Kung Fu TV series, The Flash, iZombie, Supernatural, Chesapeake Shores, and others.

-Jerry continues to fuel his ambitious drive into many different areas of the film industry that include acting, writing and producing, but Jerry's main ambition is to focus on the 'character actor' segment of acting.
-He enjoys a solid expanse of 'character' parts to exhibit his varied acting talent in a wide range of roles.
+Jerry continues to fuel his ambitious drive into many different areas of the film industry, including acting, writing, and producing.
+Still, Jerry's main ambition is to focus on the 'character actor' segment of acting.
+He enjoys a solid expanse of 'character' parts to exhibit his varied acting talent in various roles.